felipepastor/maps-with-backbone-marionette/README.md

 * **SASS**: CSS Preprocessor
 * **Material Design/Bootstrap**: Scaffolding the template and design stuffs
 * **MomentJS**: Manipulation of Date and time.

+### BDD/TDD ###

+* It was missing the tests and gulp tasks to automate their execution.
+I found it difficult to integrate the three technologies Jasmine / RequireJS / Marionette.